yobad/AppDevIII2024/labs/Lab4.md

 - Go to `LoginPage.xaml.cs` to update the login button click event to use Firebase authentication class.

-  - Authentication process is an IO bound call and prone to errors.
+  - Authentication process is an **IO bound call** and prone to errors.

-    - Will fail if a wrong password or username are provided.
+    - Will fail if a wrong password or wrong username are provided.

     - Will fail is wrong API key is used and several other.